fatmage/gbc/README.md

  - check if it works at all

- - implement DMG and CGB compatible versions of modules
+ - implement DMG compatible versions of modules

- - implement various cartridges

  - implement VRAM DMA